ahmedhussien91/Linux-yocto-Excersises/linux/4-linux_cross_compilation/Readme.md

   >   OBJCOPY arch/arm/boot/zImage
   >   Kernel: arch/arm/boot/zImage is ready

+  output of the kernel here is:

+  - kernel image, `arch/arm/boot/zImage`
+  - .dtb -> compiled DTS, `arch/arm/boot/dts/*-ca9.dtb`

+  NOTE: you can also generate .ko modules build and  install it using `make modules && make modules_install` then transfer it to target and load it using:

+  - `insmod` load modules without dependencies
+  - `modprobe` load modules with all dependencies of top modules
+  - `lsmod` display the list of loaded modules
+  - `modinfo` get information about a module without loading it: parameters, license, description and dependencies
+  - `rmmod` tries to remove the given module, `modprobe -r` tries to remove the given top module and its no longer needed dependencies
+  - module parameters -> `/sys/module/\<name>/parameters`
+  - dependencies described in ->  `/lib/modules/<kernel-version>/modules.dep`

 ## use u-boot to download and boot the kernel

+### booting kernel with UBOOT Information:

+- Uboot has an important variable that is passed to kernel `bootargs`
+  - This variable carry **kernel command line**, which is parameters passed to kernel before starting to allow runtime configuration
+    - parameters is saved in  a chosen section in Device Tree
+    - a list of parameters can be found [here](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html)
+- U-boot can directly boot the zImage binary, typical process is to
+  - load kernel (zImage) at address X in memory
+  - load \<board>.dtb at address Y in memory
+  - Start kernel with `bootz X - Y`
+    - `-` indicates no initramfs

+### practical

 - copy image + dtb to `tftp` default directory